 The Hobbit Tolkein, J.R.R.
-Fantasy

-Follow the adventures of Bilbo Baggins, a hobbit from the Shire, in this prequel to The

-Lord of the Rings trilogy.

-The Summer Before Baskin, Nora Raleigh Fiction "... friendship among girls on the edge of puberty, especially the way big dramas work out in small moments .. .
+Fantasy Follow the adventures of Bilbo Baggins, a hobbit from the Shire, in this prequel to The Lord of the Rings trilogy.
+The House in the TJ Klune YA Fiction - fantasy Cerulean Sea Linus Baker lives an ordinary life as a caseworker for the government's Department of Magical Youth until he is sent on a special assignment to an extraordinary island full of powerful magic and even more powerful secrets.
+The Shadow Thieves (Book 1 of The Cronus Chronicles series) Anne Ursu YA Fiction - mystery and suspense underworld, battling the legends of Greek Mythology in search of a cure The Summer Before Baskin, Nora Raleigh Fiction "... friendship among girls on the edge of puberty, especially the way big dramas work out in small moments ...
 A poignant story of children on the home front and the ways that a first love can break up longtime friendships and change things .forever."
-The Thief Lord Funke, Cornelia YA Fiction Street children in the magical underworld of Venice, Italy ...
-Z for Zachariah O'Brian, Robert C. YA Fiction A gripping story about the survivors of a nuclear holocaust PEARL RIVER HIGH SCHOOL Summer Reading 2017 - Grade 9 Choose two books from the list below.
+When their friends become mysteriously ill, Charlotte and her cousin, Zee, journey to the The Thief Lord Funke, Cornelia YA Fiction Street children in the magical underworld of Venice, Italy ...
+Z for Zachariah O'Brian, Robert C. YA Fiction A gripping story about the survivors of a nuclear holocaust PEARL RIVER HIGH SCHOOL Summer Reading 2022 - Grade 9 Choose two books from the list below.
 We encourage you to take notes while you are reading.
 If you purchase your own books, you can also use post-it-notes or write in the margins.
 Read each book selected.
-When finished with each book, students should be prepared to discuss these three questions: - o The Triple T what kinds of text-to-self, text-to-text, or text-to-world connections can you make with this book? - o The Wonderings what questions came up while you were reading and may still be unanswered?
+When finished with each book, students should be prepared to discuss these three questions: - The Triple T what kinds of text-to-self, text-to-text, or text-to-world connections can you make with this book? - o The Wonderings what questions came up while you were reading and may still be unanswered?
 These are not plot/summary, literal types of questions, but rather those that leave you thinking. - o The Aha! identify and cite a passage (or 2) in the text that has importance to you as the reader, and know why you selected it.
 English 9 Honors/ pre-AP Students must read and annotate the following: